-The Commission was also given the power to administer grants, establish training programs, reimburse expenses to officers, and set qualifications of law enforcement officers.
+The Commission was also given the power to administer grants, establish training programs, reimburse expenses to officers or 911 telecommunicators, and set qualifications of law enforcement officers and 911 telecommunicators.

 The Division of Criminal Investigation was designated to coordinate and administer the law enforcement training program and to operate the Law Enforcement Training Center.
+The Division of Criminal Investigation was also designated to coordinate and administer the 911 Telecommunicator training program.